acostaf/pricing-counter-redux/README.md

-# Quick and dirty redux example
+# Quick and dirty redux example with stock prices